great-expectations/great_expectations/docs/contributing/contributing_test.md

 …define the tests to be executed against the dataframe.
 Each item in `tests` must have `title`, `exact_match_out`, `in`, and `out`.
 The test runner will execute the named Expectation once for each item, with the values in `in` supplied as kwargs.

-The test passes if the values in the expectation validation result correspond with the values in `out`.
+The test passes if the values in the expectation Validation Result correspond with the values in `out`.
 If `exact_match_out` is true, then every field in the Expectation output must have a corresponding, matching field in `out`.
 If it’s false, then only the fields specified in `out` need to match.
 For most use cases, false is a better fit, because it allows narrower targeting of the relevant output.

 `suppress_test_for` is an optional parameter to disable an Expectation for a specific list of backends.